vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_shader_code.md

 At the end of the function, we will do proper cleanup of the structures so that they get deleted at the end of the program through the deletion queue.

 ^code comp_pipeline_3 chapter-2/vk_engine.cpp

 We can destroy the shader module directly on the function, we created the pipeline so we have no need for it anymore.
 With the pipeline and its layout, we need to wait until the end of the program.

-We are now ready to draw with it
+We are now ready to draw with it.

 # Drawing with compute

-Go back to the draw() function, we will replace the vkCmdClear with a compute shader invocation.
+Go back to the draw_main() function, we will replace the vkCmdClear with a compute shader invocation.

 ^code draw_comp chapter-2/vk_engine.cpp

 First we need to bind the pipeline using `vkCmdBindPipeline`.
 As the pipeline is a compute shader, we use `VK_PIPELINE_BIND_POINT_COMPUTE`.
 Then, we need to bind the descriptor set that holds the draw image so that the shader can access it.
 Finally, we use `vkCmdDispatch` to launch the compute shader.
 We will decide how many invocations of the shader to launch (remember, the shader is 16x16 per workgroup) by dividing the resolution of our draw image by 16, and rounding up.

 If you run the program at this point, it should display this image.
+If you have an error when loading the shader, make sure you have the shaders built by re-running CMake, and rebuilding the Shaders target.
+This target will not build automatically when building engine, so you must rebuild it every time shaders change.

 ![chapter2]({{site.baseurl}}/diagrams/compute_grid.png)